 It’s nice to have several fun practice projects, too.
 I want something that will be a reference that I can keep going back to repeatedly as I learn and need to brush up on certain skills.

 Books that were over 15 years old, I wasn’t too impressed with, mainly because their projects were dated, and the picture quality wasn’t as good.

-A glossary at the end of the book is also a must-have if I’m going to be using this as a reference.
+A glossary at the end of the book is also a must-have if I’m going to use this as a reference.

 And lastly, I don’t recommend any of these books in digital format if you can’t view them in color.
 So much depends on learning which thread goes where, and you won’t be able to tell on a black-and-white e-reader.
 I had to read the digital ones on my computer rather than my Kindle to get much of anything out of them.